David-Worboys/Black-DVD-Archiver/README.md

 * 50+ GB of free disk space

 ## Installation
-* Download the "black-dvd-archiver" (insert link) to your Programs folder.
+* Download the "black-dvd-archiver" (https://github.com/David-Worboys/Black-DVD-Archiver/releases/tag/%CE%B21.0.0) to your Programs folder.
 * Right click on the "black-dvd-archiver" file and select "Properties".
 This will open the window below, select "Permissions" and tick "Allow executing file as program" and then "Close"
  ![](./userguide_images/allow_executing_as_a_program.png)